jeffreycwitt/hn202/docs/schools-and-scholasticism.md

 Given this older approach of instruction through story...

 {:.rquestion}
-...why does Rosemann title his chapter from  “From Story to System”?
+What are some of the **advantages** of knowledge instruction through story?
+(Can you think of any contemporary examples?)

 {:.rquestion}
-What are some of the advantages of knowledge instruction through story?

-{:.rquestion}
-What are some of the disadvantages of knowledge instruction through story?
+What are some of the **disadvantages** of knowledge instruction through story?(Can you think of any contemporary examples?)

 {:.rquestion}
 What is an example of "systemization" that Rosemann points to?
 What kind of advantages does this approach offer?